 Climb the stone steps and creep inside.
 See fascinating historical objects, including cannonballs fired at the castle in 1719.
 Enjoy the quirky stuff, too, such as duelling pistols, Dirks (daggers), Liverpool China and Chippendale furniture.
 The fort has a Great Hall and those spiral stone cases you would expect; it is an atmospheric place, especially when the mist comes rolling in from the Loch.

 Eilean Donan Castle is a jewel on the north-west coast of Scotland, arguably the most beautiful part of Scotland and therefore is a must when touring the Highlands of Scotland for the first time.
 A visit fits in well with a stay on the Isle of Skye, but this is not essential.

 Getting to and from Eilean Donan Castle is a an adventurous drive through maintain and loch landscapes – it is all part of the experience.

 Our customisable Highlands and Islands Tour features the beautiful and wild Isle of Skye and Eilean Donan Castle once you return from the island to the mainland and head into the Highlands.
 Eilean Donan Castle is a 1hrs 35 minute day tour from Fort William, which can include exploring the most beautiful mountain drives of Scotland's Highlands.

 Inverlochy Castle Hotel is an ideal location to take day trips into the Highlands, including a stop at Eilean Donan Castle.
 The Airds Hotel is a beautiful small restaurant with rooms on the west coast.
-Day tours from here to Eilean Donan are viable; the journey is around 2hrs to the castle, but the drive is one of the best and worth it.
+Day tours from here to Eilean Donan are viable; the journey is around 2 hrs to the castle, but the drive is one of the most scenic and all part of the experience.

 Eilean Donan Castle can be part of a transfer day from one region to another.
 It is a special place, and not surprising that it is one of Scotland's most photographed spots.